rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 The pagan gods are typically indifferent or antagonistic to humans; such that humans are nothing but the playthings of these "gods".
 Typically there were rebellions amongst the gods, and often divine knowledge was given to man by some rebellious character, allowing man to have technology and civilization.

-The innovation in Judiaism is the realization (revelation) that the God most high is uncreated, and not only the creator of all, but also the source of morality, a universal morality, that good and evil are objectively knowable.
+The innovation in Judiaism is the realization (revelation) that the God most high is *uncreated*, and not only the creator of all, but also the source of morality, a universal morality, that good and evil are objectively knowable.
 As such only the God most high is to be worshipped.
 Contrast this with the Roman pantheon, where the gods of conquered people were collected and worshipped.

 Within pagan mythologies you'll even find stories of a great flood, lost civilizations, and even some heavenly rebellions -- although interestingly, the pagan gods all succeded in their rebellions: